 Become a community change agent – help build economically and socially just communities and work in unity with others to find solutions that empower citizens.

-Careers can range from lead organizer to community outreach worker, healthcare policy advocate, canvasser, labor relations representative and much more.
+Careers can range from lead organizer to community outreach worker, healthcare policy advocate, canvasser, labor organizer and work in community-based nonprofit organizations.

 |Academic minor completed||Community Organizing and Development|

 Click the social work course links to see the full course description, some may have preqrequisites.